ZSR3004/Cell-Tracking/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; Step 3: Click on the newest release, and download the attached package.

 &nbsp;&nbsp;&nbsp;&nbsp; - Note: Software should now be downloaded and ready to run.
+You'll likely find it within your downloads folder.

 ##### 2. Upload video to software

-&nbsp;&nbsp;&nbsp;&nbsp; Step 1: Open the downloaded application.
+&nbsp;&nbsp;&nbsp;&nbsp; Step 1: Open the downloaded application and run the installer by following the prompts within the installer window.
+Once, done, click Finish.

+&nbsp;&nbsp;&nbsp;&nbsp; Step 2: Open the application by double clicking on the icon on your desktop or by searching for the application "Cell-Tracker" in your Finder app (for Mac) or File Explorer (for Windows 10 and Windows 11).

-&nbsp;&nbsp;&nbsp;&nbsp; Step 2: On the main page, select "Upload Tiff Video."
+&nbsp;&nbsp;&nbsp;&nbsp; Step 3: On the main page, select "Upload Tiff Video."
+You'll now see a new window with the a button saying "Upload file".
+You have two options to upload files.

-&nbsp;&nbsp;&nbsp;&nbsp; - Note: Two options should pop up.
-One will be navigating within the app to find your desired file, the other will be a drag and drop option.

-&nbsp;&nbsp;&nbsp;&nbsp; Step 3: If you decide to drag and drop, find your file on your computer, and drag it over to the upload box.
-If you decide to navigate within the app, click "upload from computer."
-This will direct you to your downloads.
-From there, select the desired video and click "open."

-&nbsp;&nbsp;&nbsp;&nbsp; Step 4: Click "next."
+1. Click the "Upload file" button.
+This will open your Finder or File Explorer.
+You can navigate to wherever your TIFF file is located, double-click it, and the press "Open" in the bottom right corner of this window.
+You should see a progress bar and the uploading will have begun.
+2. If you already have the file open (say on your desktop or in Finder/File Explorer), you can select the file and drag it into this window.
+You will see a progress bar and uploading will have begun.

+&nbsp;&nbsp;&nbsp;&nbsp; - Note: If the file you attempt to upload is not a TIFF file (specficailly, a file with extension .tiff, .tif, .tiff.ome, or .tif.ome), then the program will tell you this is an invalid file type.

+&nbsp;&nbsp;&nbsp;&nbsp; Step 4: Once the upload is complete, you will see a screen like figure [FIGUREX] with the file name in the middle of the page.
+Confirm this file name matches the file you intended to upload and click next.
+If you accidentally uploaded the wrong file, click the "Remove" button and try step 3 again.

 ##### 3. Select desired output
+Now, you'll need to tell Cell Tracker what type of video you've uploaded.
+Namely, if its a nuclei or cytoplasm labeled file.
+You will also tell the program what information or visualizations you'd like the program to output.
+The current program output types are as follows:
+1. Heatmaps
+2. Kymographs
+3. An array representing the optical flow
+4. An XYZ file representing the optical flow

 &nbsp;&nbsp;&nbsp;&nbsp; Step 1: Select the dropdown menu.